nelson-n/cs-math-nn/README.md

 `/ComputerLanguages`

 This section contains notes and exercises on both high level and low level programming languages.
+MORE HERE!

 #### :x: to-do
 * Notes on C, C++, potentially Go or Rust.